dolkensp/BulkXPLOR/README.md

 # Installation Instructions

-This plugin will only work if HangarXPLOR is already installed.
-You can get HangarXPLOR from the [Google Chrome Store](https://chrome.google.com/webstore/detail/star-citizen-hangar-xplor/bhkgemjdepodofcnmekdobmmbifemhkc)
+This plugin will only work if [HangarXPLOR](https://chrome.google.com/webstore/detail/star-citizen-hangar-xplor/bhkgemjdepodofcnmekdobmmbifemhkc) is already installed.

 # Google Chrome Extension